 2017: University of Delaware & University of Maryland Cooperative Extension’s “Smart Choice and Smart Use Health Insurance”

 Maria Pippidis, MS, AFC®, Jesse Ketterman, MS, PhD, Mia Russell, MBA, PhD, AFC®

-Smart Choice Health Insurance™ and Smart Use Health Insurance™ program consists of five multidisciplinary modules that provide health insurance literacy education to assist people in exploring the information they need to make effective health insurance decisions.
-Health insurance is both a financial and health decision couched in each unique individual and family financial and health situation.
+The Smart Choice Health Insurance™ and Smart Use Health Insurance™ program consists of five multidisciplinary modules that provide health insurance literacy education to help people get the information they need to make effective health insurance decisions.
+Health insurance is both a financial and a health decision couched in each unique individual and family financial and health situation.
 This creates a unique set of circumstances for which there are many possible solutions to a family’s health care needs.
-Yet research suggests that consumers are confused about how to choose and the best ways to use their health insurance (Quincy, 2012).
-Recognizing this issue as a major consumer education opportunity and need, health and financial educators from the University of Maryland Extension and University of Delaware Cooperative Extension formed the Health Insurance Literacy Initiative to develop a research and evidence-based program.
-The programs objectives are to help adults age 18 and older build their knowledge, skills and confidence to choose and use their health insurance wisely.
+Yet, research suggests that consumers are confused about how to choose and the best ways to use their health insurance (Quincy, 2012).
+Recognizing this issue as a major consumer education opportunity and need, health and financial educators from the University of Maryland Extension and University of Delaware Cooperative Extension formed the Health Insurance Literacy Initiative to develop a research- and evidence-based program.
+The program’s objective is to help adults age 18 and older build their knowledge, skills and confidence to choose and use their health insurance wisely.
 By creating, testing and evaluating the modules, and working with Extension Educators around the country, the team determined that participants increase their confidence and likelihood to take positive action when choosing and using their health insurance.

 2016: The University of Utah Personal Money Management Center